EagleTribeEris/advancewelcomebot.py/README.txt

 9. Run verifysetup if you need too
 10. You should be done (I advise you test with an alt or with a friend to ensure you did everything correctly)

+REVOLT BOT SETUP:
+1. Fork or Download this Source code to your hosting provider
+2. Create a Revolt Bot and copy your bot token at https://app.revolt.chat/settings/bots
+3. At the bottom, replace REVOLTBOTTOKEN with your Revolt bot token you just created.
+4. Head over to "botdev = ["INSERTYOURUSERIDHERE"]" and replace INSERTYOURUSERIDHERE with your Revolt user ID.
+5. Install Voltage through git (Included in the requirements file)
+6. Run the bot
+7. Set up the Joins/Leaves log channel with the setwchannel command (Must be the server owner to use).

 ================================================

 DISCLAIMER: THERE IS LITERALLY NO WARRENTY IF YOU DECIDE TO USE THIS SOURCE CODE.
 IF YOU DECIDE TO USE